Jump directly to the page content

 The prestudy is funded by the Fritz Thyssen Stiftung.

-• Appointment to the Programme Advisory Committee for the Review of the Bachelor of Business Management and Bachelor of Business Management Honours Programmes at the Namibia University of Science and Technology (2025 – 2029).
+• Member of the Programme Advisory Committee for the Review of the Bachelor of Business Management and Bachelor of Business Management Honours Programmes at the Namibia University of Science and Technology (2025 – 2029).

-• Memorandum of Understanding with the Namibia Investment and Finance Academy (NIFA) to establish cooperation between NIFA and the University of Applied Sciences Bremen in the field of research on micro, small and medium enterprises (MSMEs) in Namibia.
+• Agreement of Cooperation with the Namibia Investment and Finance Academy (NIFA) to establish cooperation between NIFA and the University of Applied Sciences Bremen in the field of research on micro, small and medium enterprises (MSMEs) in Namibia.

 • 2014 – 2017: Mitglied in der Creative Unit "Fachbezogene Bildungsprozesse in Transformation" an der Universität Bremen, ein mit Mitteln der Exellenzinitiative geförderter fachdidaktischer Forschungsverbund.